-Clawhammer banjo (Saturday 11.15am): Workshop Leader: ‘Bonz’ Barnes.
-Bonz has been singing and playing in wide variety of bands for over 40 years, including folk, bluegrass, old time, blues, country, western swing, and rock’n’roll.
+Clawhammer banjo (Sat 10-11am Marquee): Workshop Leader: Bonz Barnes: Bonz has been singing and playing in wide variety of bands for over 40 years, including folk, bluegrass, old time, blues, country, western swing, and rock’n’roll.
 An experienced teacher on a number of instruments, he will be focussing on the basics of clawhammer banjo, and how best to accompany singing and other instruments.
 However, if you want ‘Bowie on the banjo’, you’ll have to catch him around the campsite.

-Bluegrass & Beyond – Mandolin (Saturday 11.15am) : Chris Pritchett.
+Bluegrass & Beyond – Mandolin (Sat 11.15-12.15 Pickin’ Tent No.1) : Chris Pritchett.
 Chris is an experienced teacher of mandolin as well as an extraordinarily talented builder of wonderful mandolins.
-His 2017 workshop was packed out and proved to be a resounding success.
+His workshops are always packed out.

-Swing Guitar (Saturday 1.45am): Workshop Leader: John McNally.
+Swing Guitar (Sat 11.15-12.15 Pickin’ Tent No.2): Workshop Leader: John McNally.
 John will be addressing the ‘Beyond’ bit of Bluegrass and Beyond.
 He is a leading exponent of the mysteries of Swing/Jazz guitar chords.
 Over the last 40 odd years he’s been in various collaborations and played local radio, ceilidhs, barn dances, fairs and festivals.
 He has also specifically played in a jazz duo, jazz trios and jazz quartets.
 He will bring a wealth of experience and expertise to bear in his delivery of what will undoubtedly be a fascinating and informative workshop.
-His workshop leader skills have recently been honed as a Sore Fingers tutor.
+His workshop leader skills have more recently been honed as a Sore Fingers tutor.

 If you are an experienced workshop leader or an experienced player and would like to pass on your knowledge and learning to others, please contact Andy Anderson at: firstname.lastname@example.org